Markus-Hefner/Portfolio-Project-1/README.md

 - GitHub is used for storing the code.
 - Font Awesome was used to provide the icon for all social plattforms.
 - favicon.io was used to turn the icon into usable code to paste into the head element in order to get a favicon.
+- The png-graphic that was used to create the favicon was from the website clipartmax.com.
 - Google Fonts provides the Merriweather and Raleway fonts which were used an all pages of this site.
 - All images on the site are free images from pexels.com.